 Dates & Location

-A hybrid-mode session will be conducted this quarter.
-About two-thirds of the program content will be delivered via on-campus class meetings; the remaining program content will be delivered via online lectures that the student will be required to view.
+hybrid mode will be conducted this quarter.
+About two-thirds of the program content will be delivered by on-campus class meetings; the remaining program content will be delivered via online lectures that the student will be required to view.

 Online section: Students may elect to register in an online section of this program.
 For more information about the online section, click